Denys619/clean-dev-terminal/README.md

 > ✅ You can follow each section individually, or use our ready-made config files for a quicker experience.

-### Step-by-Step Installation Flow
+### Manual Installation

-If you're a beginner or want a structured way to get started, follow this path:
+If you want a structured way to get started, follow this path:

 1. **[Install Fonts](./fonts/README.md)** — Nerd Font for icons/glyphs
 2. **[Install Zsh](./zsh/zsh/zsh_setup.md)** — Replace Bash with Zsh